Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 - Nao Victoria Hostel

-Spacious bedrooms, many of which have striking views across the rooftops towards the Plaza de Armas, make the Nao Victoria Hostel ($15 USD dorm, $70 USD double) an excellent choice for affordable accommodation in Cusco.
+Spacious rooms, many of which have striking views across the rooftops towards the Plaza de Armas, make the Nao Victoria Hostel ($15 USD dorm, $70 USD double) an excellent choice for affordable accommodation in Cusco.

 Music can be a problem because of bars down the road (so ask for a room at the back of the house), but you can expect a varied buffet breakfast in the morning, which’ll set you up with plenty of energy for the rest of the day.